markvnr/bachelor-thesis-sudoku/README.md

 # Sudoku Application in Java
-My bachelor thesis work in which I developed a Sudoku application in java which was randomly generated with a simple algorithm
+This repository contains the source code and project files of my bachelor thesis work in which I developed a Sudoku application in java which was randomly generated with a simple algorithm

 ## Installation